-I had the opportunity to study abroad as an undergraduate and it was life changing, and I’m passionate about helping you coordinate your experience.
 Travel abroad is an incredibly enriching experience, and when coupled with academics it becomes even more rewarding and valuable.
-Please call me at 910.521.6573, e-mail me at firstname.lastname@example.org or stop by the Center for International Programs for more information.
+Please call 910.775.4095, e-mail me at email@example.com or stop by the Center for International Programs for more information.

 Study Abroad Coordinator

 © The University of North Carolina at Pembroke